EthanCai/programming-learning-notes/README.md

 * [Aerosolve - Airbnb](http://airbnb.io/aerosolve/): A machine learning package built for humans.
 * [Caffe](http://caffe.berkeleyvision.org/): Caffe is a deep learning framework made with expression, speed, and modularity in mind.
 It is developed by the Berkeley Vision and Learning Center (BVLC) and by community contributors.
 Yangqing Jia created the project during his PhD at UC Berkeley.
 Caffe is released under the BSD 2-Clause license.
 * [golearn](https://github.com/sjwhitworth/golearn): Machine Learning for Go
+* [shogun](https://github.com/shogun-toolbox/shogun): The Shogun Machine learning toolbox provides a wide range of unified and efficient Machine Learning (ML) methods.
+The toolbox seamlessly allows to easily combine multiple data representations, algorithm classes, and general purpose tools.
+This enables both rapid prototyping of data pipelines and extensibility in terms of new algorithms.
+We combine modern software architecture in C++ with both efficient low-level computing backends and cutting edge algorithm implementations to solve large-scale Machine Learning problems (yet) on single machines.

 -------------------------------------------------------------------------------